Torsten Engberg: Career

 Engberg graduated from the Royal Swedish Naval Academy in 1959 and was commissioned as an officer the same year and was assigned as a second lieutenant to Vaxholm Coastal Artillery Regiment (KA 1).
-There, he participated early on in rasing the new light missile units.
+There, he participated early on in raising the new light missile units.
 Engberg served in the Naval Staff from 1964 to 1965 and attended the Swedish Armed Forces Staff College from 1966 to 1968.
 He served in the Defence Staff in 1968 and the year after he served in the staff of the Eastern Military District (Milo Ö).
 On 1 October 1971, Engberg was promoted to major and served in the Defence Staff and the year after he was promoted to lieutenant colonel.
 He then served as commanding officer of the Coastal Ranger School in Vaxholm from 1974 to 1976.
 He was deputy section chief in the Defence Staff from 1976 to 1980 and in 1979 he underwent a course for senior unit commanders in the planning and implementation of amphibious operations at the Naval Amphibious School in United States.

 Engberg was promoted to colonel and appointed commanding officer of the Gotland Coastal Artillery Defence (KA 3) on 1 October 1980.
 He was promoted to senior colonel in 1982 and was appointed Chief of Staff of the Western Military District (Milo V) in Skövde.
 In 1984, Engberg attended the Naval Postgraduate School in the United States and back in Sweden he was appointed Chief of the Naval Staff and promoted to major general on 1 April 1984.
 On 1 April 1987, Engberg was promoted to lieutenant general and appointed Chief of the Defence Staff.
+In Commander Hans von Hofsten's memoirs I kamp mot överheten ("In Battle Against the Authority"), Enberg is accused of filtering out sensitive information in the submarine reports regarding foreign submarines in Swedish waters, and of withholding important facts from the Supreme Commander, General Bengt Gustafsson and the Social Democratic government.
+The result was abandoned submarine hunts and a low political profile towards the Soviet Union.
+Engberg commented on the allegations as "sad speculations" from von Hofsten's side.

 On 1 July 1991, Engberg was appointed military commander of the Middle Military District (Milo M).
 At the same time he served as the Commandant General in Stockholm.
 He served in this position until 1994.
 He then served as the first director general of the Swedish Fortifications Agency from 1 July 1994 to 1999.
 The agency was undergoing reorganization and received new tasks both for the Swedish Armed Forces and abroad, among other things he led the creation of protected, underground oil storage facilities in countries in the Middle East where the experience from the Swedish Total Defence came in handy.